Improve email deliverability by verifying your email addresses

 2. Go to Email setup and click the Add new sender button

 3. Provide the name and email address and save changes

-You will receive a verification email to become a verified sender at Prowly.
+You will receive a verification email to be able to start email outreach via Prowly.

-In the table within the Senders addresses window, you can find details about all your senders - their names, email addresses, as well as current statuses of verification:
+In the table within the Senders addresses section, you can find details about all your sender emails - their names, email addresses, as well as current statuses of verification and authentication:

 Under the icon with three dots, you can resend verification emails, and edit or remove the sender.
 Removed senders, due to the registered log of their email activities, are being archived by Prowly, but do not display in the Senders addresses window.